vtex/shoreline/styleguides/admin/documentation/primitives/skeleton.md

 ### Circle

 The shape can also be circular.
-To use this variation, the <highlight message="shape"></highlight> property has the `circle` value.
+To use this variation, the `shape` property has the `circle` value.

 ```jsx
 import { ThemeProvider, Skeleton } from '@vtex/admin-ui'